Battle of Borodino: End of the battle

 Napoleon went forward to see the situation from the former Russian front lines shortly after the redoubts had been taken.
 The Russians had moved to the next ridge-line in much disarray; however, that disarray was not clear to the French, with dust and haze obscuring the Russian dispositions.
 Kutuzov ordered the Russian Guard to hold the line and so it did.
-All of the artillery that the French army had was not enough to move it.
-Those compact squares made good artillery targets and the Russian Guard stood in place from 4 pm to 6 pm unmoving under its fire, resulting in huge casualties.
+The compact squares of the Russian formation made for easy artillery targets, though the Russian Guard stood in place from 4 pm to 6 pm, resulting in a large amount of casualties.
 All he could see were masses of troops in the distance and thus nothing more was attempted.
 Neither the attack, which relied on brute force, nor the refusal to use the Guard to finish the day's work, showed any brilliance on Napoleon's part.

 Carl von Clausewitz, the Prussian historian and future author of On War, and Alexander I of Russia both noted that the poor positioning of the Russian troops had particularly hobbled the defense.
 Barclay communicated with Kutuzov in order to receive further instructions.
 According to Ludwig von Wolzogen (in an account dripping with sarcasm), the commander was found a half-hour away on the road to Moscow, encamped with an entourage of young nobles and grandly pronouncing he would drive Napoleon off the next day.